msztolcman/sendria/README.md

 ## Warning

 This is still very much WIP and thus not in a usable state yet.
-If you install it don't complain that there is no web interface (or any other way to access received emails) yet.
+If you install it don't complain that there is no working web interface yet.
+Receiving emails and the REST API works though.
+Oh, and even when omitting the `-f` switch the process stays in foreground.

+## Credits

+The layout of the web interface has been taken from MailCatcher.
+No Copy&Paste involved - I rewrote the SASS/Compass stylesheet from MailCatcher in SCSS as there is a pure-python implementation of SCSS available.
+If whoever reads this feels like creating a new layout that looks as good or even better feel free to send a pull request.
+I'd actually prefer a layout that differs from MailCatcher at least a little bit but I'm somewhat bad at creating layouts!

 ## License